CAC Theater Guidelines & Procedures

 RCC academic classes and programs, College organizations or other sponsored events.

 a.
 College departments and student activities are required to request dates for use of the theater in the next school year prior to commencement of the prior year (no later than June 30).
 Community organizations are permitted to schedule events on July 1, and continuing availability cannot be guaranteed.

 2. Rockland County not-for-profit [501(c)(3)] arts organizations and County of Rockland-sponsored official events.

 3. Rockland County public educational institutions

 4. Rockland County-based private or commercial institutions

 5. Other interested parties.

 Applications and Approvals: The College requires that applications be submitted at least five weeks prior to events and strongly recommends submitting them before September 1 to allow us to best accommodate your needs.
-All applications from non-college entities will need to be approved by the Director of the Theater and the Vice President of Academic Affairs.
+All applications from non-college entities will need to be approved by the Director of the Theater and the Associate Vice President of Academic and Community Partnerships.

 Minimal Number of Attendees: Any event that does not expect a minimum of 100 attendees may be rescheduled or relocated to a more appropriate site within the College at the discretion of the Theater Director.

 Orchestra Pit Use: Requests, which include the use of the orchestra pit, require that applicants add two additional days (a day before and after your event) to open and close the pit.
 Additional rental fees and personnel costs will be required.